Update SMSF Name online

 Yes, you can call your SMSF anything you wish.
 (In contrast, a company must always have a unique name.)

 There are no restrictions on what name you use for your SMSF.
-However, avoid SMSF names that are misleading, deceptively similar to another fund’s name, or identical to an existing company or business name.
+However, avoid misleading SMSF names, which are deceptively similar to another fund’s name or identical to an existing company or business name.

-Best practice of SMSF naming conventions – do not upset ASIC or the ATO
+Best practice of SMSF naming conventions – do not upset the bank, ASIC or the ATO

 Keep an SMSF name simple and short